vukasinterzic/AdminToys/README.md

 ## Planned changes
 #FIXME Rename module and repository and give it unique name

+#FIXME Add test if computers are accessible to prevent errors - to all functions where it is missing

 #TODO Start Changelog.md file and track all changes in repository

 #TODO Add more functions

-#TODO Add functions from FullServerInfo script

-#TODO Add guide on how to install module from library/github
+#TODO Add guide on how to install module from github/gallery